Load your blunderbuss, hide your doubloons, and swab your poopdeck: it’s time for some high seas scuttlebutt in the trivia roundup.

 Scurvy was cured!
 Except it wasn’t: an 1875 Arctic expedition was felled by scurvy, much to the embarrassment of a nation that thought it was a relic.
 So was an expedition in 1903.
 Around this time, upper-class children began developing scurvy, because they were being fed then-new pasteurized milk, which had all the vitamin C boiled out of it.

 2. Four Royal Navy warships sank off the Isles of Scilly in October 1707, at a cost of up to 1400 sailors.
-Two aspects of the disaster: first, the commander of the vessels was Sir Cloudesley Shovell, which, great name.
-Second, the ships had run off-course because navigators were unable to precisely reckon the fleet’s longitude (they weren’t alone; no one could at the time).
-In 1714, Parliament passed the Longitude Act, which offered an inflation-adjusted £3 million for anyone who devised a reliable way to measure it.
-All that’s required is a really, really accurate and stable clock, one that won’t be affected by time at sea, oxidizing salt air, and the motion of the ocean.
+Two relevant aspects of the calamity: first, the commander was Sir Cloudesley Shovell, which is a great name.
+Second, the ships ran off-course because navigators were unable to reckon the fleet’s longitude.
+They weren’t alone: no one could, at the time.
+So daunting was this challenge that seven years later, Parliament passed the Longitude Act, which offered an inflation-adjusted £3 million to whomever devised a reliable method of measurement.

-That’s easier said than done; clockmaker John Harrison took about a half-century to finalize his chronometer (though an early prototype sailed on the HMS Bounty—of mutiny fame—and ended up on Pitcairn Island with the survivors.
+Clockmaker John Harrison took nearly half a century to finalize his chronometer (an early prototype sailed on the HMS Bounty—of mutiny fame—and ended up on Pitcairn Island with the survivors.
 The descendants are still there; the clock’s in a museum).
-Harrison eventually got some money, but not the official prize.
-The “Board of Longitude” was then helmed by Nevil Maskelyne, an ideologically provincial jag who hemmed, hawed, and cast aspersions at Harrison—just to further his own, shittier method for longitude calculation (based on lunar positions).
-There’s a good, brief book on the entire affair.
-Also a movie.
+Harrison was granted some money for his innovation, but was not given the prize.
+The “Board of Longitude” was them helmed by Nevil Maskelyne, an ideologically provincial jag who delayed and cast aspersions at Harrison, solely to further his own, worse method for calculating longitude based on lunar position.
+There’s a good, brief book on the entire affair, and even a movie.
 With Jeremy Irons!

-3. The “Golden Age of Piracy”—golden, I assume, for the pirates and not the plundered—lasted from somewhere around 1680 to somewhere around 1730.
-Of the notable pirates, privateers, buccaneers, scoundrels, scallywags, rapscallions, knaves, and picaroons populating the times was Anne Bonny, made famous by her gender and her appearance in Charles Johnson’s A General History of the Pyrates (Johnson was likely a pseudonym of Robinson Crusoe author Daniel Defoe).
+3. The Golden Age of Piracy—golden, one assumes, for the pirates—lasted from about 1680 until about 1730. among the sundry pirates, privateers, buccaneers, scoundrels, scallywags, rapscallions, knaves, and picaroons populating the times was Anne Bonny, made famous by her gender and her appearance in Charles Johnson’s A General History of the Pyrates (Johnson was likely a pseudonym of Robinson Crusoe author Daniel Defoe).